utsavdey/Fundamentals-Of-Deep-Learning-Assignments/seq2seq_with_attention/README.md

-# Assignment 3: Use recurrent neural networks to build a transliteration system.
+# Assignment 3: Use recurrent neural networks with attention mechanism to build a transliteration system.
 ----------------------------------------------------
 In this project we implement attention networks to overcome the limitations of vanilla seq2seq model and visualise the interactions between different components in an RNN based model.
 We use wandb for hyper parameter configuration using the validation dataset and visualisation of test data.
 We have performed a large number of experiments to make meaningful inferences and get to our best model.